terraware/llm-autotranslate/README.md

 Produces a JavaScript source file that exports a constant `strings` that is an object where the keys are the string keys and the values are the text.
 If a string has a description, it is included as a comment on the line before the key/value pair, but only for the source language.
+For target-language files, the hash is included as a comment on the line before the key/value pair.

-Example:
+Example (source language):

 ```javascript
 export const strings = {